h4ck3rm1k3/RMS/README.md

 A Tilemill style based on RMS (NSW Roads and Maritime) PDF style

-This is licensed as CC-by-SA
+This is licensed as CC-by-SA and is roughly based on OSM carto style